-Be sure to check the academic calendar and avoid holidays and scheduling conflicts with other groups or Columbia University programs.
-Reservations for building spaces, classrooms, residence hall lounges, lawns and plazas, or other facilities may be made through University Events Management.
+Be sure to check the academic calendar to avoid holidays and scheduling conflicts with other groups or Columbia University programs.
+Reservations for building spaces, classrooms, residence hall lounges, lawns, plazas or other facilities may be made through University Events Management.
 Arrange set-up, technical, and security services as far in advance as possible.
-You may need to finalize the specifics at a later date but make every effort do so at least two weeks prior to the scheduled date of the event.
+You may need to finalize the specifics at a later date, but make every effort do so at least two weeks prior to the scheduled date of the event.

 Find and Book Speakers or Entertainment

 Consult with your adviser and other resources to find potential entertainment or speakers for your event.
 Then begin the process of comparing prices, deciding on a performer or speaker, and working with your adviser to contract with the necessary parties.
 Please plan well in advance for external speakers and event entertainment and consult with your adviser to understsand the Columbia policies and procedures for contracting with these individuals.
 Be certain to meet all of the terms of the contract and its rider, keeping in mind that you are representing both your organization and Columbia University as a whole.